wpilibsuite/frc-docs/source/docs/software/vision-processing/wpilibpi/the-raspberry-pi-frc-console.rst

 .. figure:: images/the-raspberry-pi-frc-console/vision-settings-1.png

 The Vision Settings are to set the parameters for each camera and whether the rPI should be a NetworkTables client or server.
 There can only be one server on the network and the roboRIO is always a server.
-Therefor when connected to a roboRIO, the rPI should always be in client mode with the team number filled in.
+Therefore when connected to a roboRIO, the rPI should always be in client mode with the team number filled in.
 If testing on a desktop setup with no roboRIO or anything acting as a server then it should be set to Server (Client switch is off).